boltgolt/boltobserv/README.md

 ## Installation

 1. Download the latest .zip form the [releases](https://github.com/boltgolt/boltobserv/releases) page and unzip it.
-2. Copy the `gamestate_integration_boltobserv.cfg` file from the .zip to your CSGO config folder (the same folder you'd put an `autoexec.cfg`).
-For most installations this should be found at `C:\Program Files\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`.
+2. Launch `Boltobserv.exe`, it should ask you to automatically install the .cfg file.
+If it doesn't, copy the `gamestate_integration_boltobserv.cfg` file from the .zip to your CSGO config folder (the same folder you'd put an `autoexec.cfg`).
 3. You're done!
-Start the `Boltobserv.exe` file in the unzipped folder.
-Boltobserv should now automatically connect to CSGO when it's launched.
+(Re)start CSGO and  Boltobserv should automatically connect.

 Please report any bugs or feature requests here on Github.

 ## Special thanks

 Thanks to [Inygon](https://inygon.com/) for supporting open source development on Boltobserv

 [![Inygon](https://i.imgur.com/bQjz86D.png)](https://inygon.com/)

+If you want to support development on specific functionality, don't hesitate to contact me.
+Sending a onetime donation through [ko-fi](https://ko-fi.com/boltgolt) is also very appreciated.

 ## License